Author: LJ

 • 1975-1991, worked with the Crowe Brothers (who started with the Maggie Valley Boys, then in 1978 changed the name to Raymond Fairchild and the Crowe Brothers.)

-• Formed the new Maggie Valley Boys, including his son Zane on guitar.
+• Formed the New Maggie Valley Boys, including his son Zane on guitar.

 • Designed the Cox/Fairchild banjo for the Cox banjo company.